Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 2) Optional Tracking Filter

-3) Generate Points
+3) Create Points

 You can create points individually, or within a lasso region.
 Please note the After Effects UI MUST BE ON to do this or any other interaction with Lockdown.
 If you can't see your masks, anchor points, bezier handles, etc...
 Your After Effects Effect UI is off.
 Turn it back on.
+View/View Options turn on all boxes.

 UI Toggle: Control/Apple+Shift+H